Solaris-Skunk-Werks/solarisskunkwerks/README.md

 SSW will compile and pause until you connect with a debugger.
 Then in Intellij, click Run->Attach to Process.
 The SSW process should be the first option that appears--click it and you can continue debugging normally.

+Note that all gradle tasks can also be ran directly from the IDE if you aren't comfortable with the command line.
+In Netbeans 11, the gradle tasks appear in the bottom left portion of the screen.
+In Intellij, the gradle menu should be in the top right.

 ## Contributing
 SSW's development workflow generally follows the git workflow described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 In summary: